 In 2016, Art was appointed ‘Deputy Chair of the Academic Board’ of ‘The Australian Institute of Music’ (AIM), and has been an Academic Board member since 2013.

 Art is also on the ‘Academic Senate Board’ at ‘Universal Business School Sydney’ (UBSS), and is also a member if their ‘Course Advisory Committee’.
-He is a fellow at UBSS, and in 2017 received a Fellowship Award ‘In recognition of distinguished contributions to entrepreneurship in Australia’.
-Art has written two case studies for UBSS and will deliver that content in 2019.
+He is a fellow at UBSS, receiving a Fellowship Award in 2017, ‘In recognition of distinguished contributions to entrepreneurship in Australia’.
+Art has written two case studies for the business school.

 In 2018, Art was honoured with the title ‘Adjunct Professor’ for his extensive work in academia and his prolific career profile in the music industry as a music composer, producer, arranger/orchestrator and business entrepreneur.
-The title was bestowed by UBSS, Universal Business School of Sydney, where Art lectures and adjudicates on the occasional basis
+The title was bestowed by the Universal Business School of Sydney where Art lectures and adjudicates on the occasional basis.

 Phillips is a councillor for ‘Music Australia’ (formerly ‘The Music Council of Australia’) representing ‘Music in Film and Television’, 2005 ~ current.